Fischer Energy is now Outfox the Market: FAQs & details

-Simply go to the Foxglove website and click on where it says Sign in in the upper right corner.
+Simply visit the Outfox the Market website and click on where it says Sign in in the upper right corner.
 You will then be prompted to submit your email address and password.

 Once logged in to your account, you will be able to do the following:

 While Fischer Energy did not have its own dedicated app, under its new name, Outfox the Market has a mobile app that customers can use to access their accounts.
 This is available on both Apple and Android devices.